ULHPC/tutorials/deep_learning/horovod/README.md

 ## Horovod typical code

-The proposed codes contains those 7 block of codes
+The proposed codes contains the following blocks of codes:

 1. **Initalizing Horvod**.
 The Horovod object it is generally named "hvd".
 It contains collective communication primitives and callbacks.
 1. **Adaptating the local_batch** according the desired global_bath_size and the number of workers
 1. **Pinning AI-accelerator** to workers in a bijective way